JavierSegoviaCordoba/kopy/README.md

 - `updateEach` function

-When the Context Parameters feature is available, the `Kopyable` interface will not be necessary and the number of properties and methods added to your data class will be reduced to only 2:
+When the Context Parameters feature is available, the `Kopyable` interface will not be necessary and the number of properties and methods added to the data class will be reduced to only 2:

 - `copy` function
 - `invoke` function